kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

   CredentialsType string
   ExecutablePath string
   args []string
-  AllowClusterProfileSourcedCLIArgs bool
+  ClusterProfileSourcedCLIArgsPolicy ProfileSourcedDataPolicy
-  AllowClusterProfileSourcedEnvVars bool
+  ClusterProfileSourcedEnvVarsPolicy ProfileSourcedDataPolicy
 }
 ```

 Given the plugin is executed directly by the controller, it may expect to have access to the same environment as the controller itself, inclusive of envvars, filesystem and network.
 It is expected that the identity of the plugin is the same as the controller itself.

-The `AllowClusterProfileSourcedCLIArgs` and `AllowClusterProfileSourcedEnvVars` flags control whether the library will process
+The `ClusterProfileSourcedCLIArgsPolicy` and `ClusterProfileSourcedEnvVarsPolicy` flags control whether the library will process
-`multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args` and `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-envs`
+`clusterprofiles.multicluster.x-k8s.io/exec/additional-args` and `clusterprofiles.multicluster.x-k8s.io/exec/additional-args`
 extensions, as described earlier.
-If set to false, additional CLI arguments and/or environment variables cannot be set
+If set to `Ignore`, additional CLI arguments and/or environment variables cannot be set
 from the ClusterProfile side.

 ### Plugin Examples